 Tests are normally scheduled during class time.
-Tests scheduled outside class time are restricted to one per term between mid-October to mid-November and mid-February to mid-March.
-Such tests should not conflict with regularly-scheduled classes.
+Tests scheduled outside class time should not conflict with regularly-scheduled classes.
 Dates and times must be included in the course syllabus.

-Periods of approximately three weeks in the spring and one and onehalf weeks in December are set aside for the scheduling of formal written examinations by the Registrar.
+Periods of approximately three weeks in the spring and one and one-half weeks in December are set aside for the scheduling of formal written examinations by the Registrar.
 Instructors wishing to have examinations scheduled by the Registrar for their classes must so inform the Registrar at the beginning of the first week of classes in the fall and winter terms.
 Instructors may also arrange their own examinations at times and places of their choosing during the formal examination periods, with the understanding that in cases of conflict of examinations for an individual student, the Registrar's examination schedule takes priority.

 No written tests or examinations, with the exception of project presentations and major papers, worth more than 25% of the final grade may be held in the last two weeks of a term, without the explicit approval of the appropriate Faculty, School or College.
 No tests may be held between the end of classes and the beginning of the official examination period with the exception of those activity modules and laboratory classes in Health Professions in which special facilities are required.
-Students may contact the dean's/ director's office of the appropriate faculty/school/college for assistance if they are scheduled for more than two examinations on the same day.
+Students may contact the dean's/director's office of the appropriate faculty/school/college for assistance if they are scheduled for more than two examinations on the same day.